digdilem/taskpony/README.md

 There is an example `docker-compose.yml` file in the repository.

-Copy this to your chosen directory, inspect and adjust if it desired, and run: `docker compose up -d`
+Copy this to your chosen directory, inspect and adjust as desired, and run: `docker compose up -d`

 On completion, Taskpony should be available on http://localhost:5000

 The default version mounts a persistant volume in `./data` where the Sqlite database `taskpony.db` will be created automatically.
-Backing up this file will preserve all your tasks, lists and configuration.

 ## Linux Service